NelsonPython/STEM_Lab/README.md

 <a href="https://github.com/NelsonPython/Bumblebee_AV">instructions</a> recommend LegosTM and robot parts.
 The motor controller must be soldered and wires, motors, and wheels must be attached.
 I do not recommend using a three-wheel robot with a coaster wheel because it is difficult to control when turning left or right.

 <h2><a href="https://github.com/NelsonPython/AI_Lab/blob/master/PublicRadio.md">Public Radio</a></h2>
-Public radio can run on an edge computing device such as a Raspberry Pi 4, a computer, or an <a href="https://github.com/NelsonPython/AI_Lab/blob/master/PublicRadio.md">Oracle VirtualBox</a>.
+Public radio can run on an edge computing device such as a <a href="https://github.com/NelsonPython/AI_Lab/blob/master/PublicRadio_RaspberryPi.md">Raspberry Pi 4</a>, a computer, or an <a href="https://github.com/NelsonPython/AI_Lab/blob/master/PublicRadio.md">Oracle VirtualBox</a>.